The hidden meaning behind candidates’ questions

 And maybe it turns out, a startup is not the right place for a particular candidate, and that’s okay too.
 This is an opportunity to understand more about what the person wants/needs in order to be successful.

 Put another way, I encourage you to not accept candidates’ questions at face value.
 Figure out their intentions and underlying needs, and help frame the conversation around your team’s unique strengths and advantages.
 Otherwise, you default to defending against the fancy programs and unrealistic expectations set by your much-larger competitors.
-To win great candidates, play on your turf, not the FAANG's (Facebook, Amazon, Apple, Netflix, Google).
+To win great candidates, play on your turf, not AppAmaGooBookSoft's.

 One last thing, Wannabe Mentor.
 As I mention in almost every column, being mindful about D&I will only help you build a stronger company in general.
 It’s not just URMs that are carefully evaluating you and asking questions in proxy.
 By learning to be curious and not take questions from candidates at face value, you’re actually improving your own ability to close the right people.

-Thanks to my editor Bukky Adebayo, for being far better than a mentor, in learning by doing with me :)
+Thanks to my editor Bukky Adebayo, who learns by doing with me :)

 Image by Rachel Pfuetzner on Unsplash